n1ght-hunter/crusty_traits/README.md

 ## c <-> rust traits

 A crate that creates a macro and supporting code to allow for traits to ffi safe using c interfaces.
+> [!WARNING]
+> This crate uses unsafe code and may be unsound if used incorrectly.
+Use at your own risk.
+> If any issues are found please open an issue or a PR.

 ## Usage
 Add the following to your Cargo.toml